rm-hull/luma.oled/README.md

     $ sudo pip install pillow

-Next check that the device is communicating properly (if using a rev.1 board, use 0 for the bus not 1):
+Next check that the device is communicating properly (if using a rev.1 board, use 0 for the bus not 1.
+For the Banana Pi use 2):

     $ i2cdetect -y 1
          0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f